Work in progress — early access only. Public rollout coming soon. Email hello@rheos.app if you’d like an invite.

-- API key (Bearer) — recommended for local CLIs (Claude Code, Cursor, Windsurf).
-Generate one in Settings → MCP and paste it into the client config.
+- API key — used by local tools like Claude Code, Cursor, and other CLI clients.
+Generate a key in Settings → MCP, paste it into the client’s config.

 Generate an API key